-The injury epidemiology unit aims to improve population health by reducing the morbidity and mortality from unintentional and intentional injuries.
+The violence and injury epidemiology unit aims to improve population health by reducing the morbidity and mortality from unintentional and intentional injuries.

-The newest of the six administrative and intellectual core organizing units in the Department of Epidemiology, the injury unitwas catalyzed by the launch of the Center for Injury Epidemiology and Prevention at Columbia, one of 11 injury control research centers funded by the Centers for Disease Control and Prevention (CDC).
+One of the six administrative and intellectual core organizing units in the Department of Epidemiology, the violence and injury unit was catalyzed by the launch of the Center for Injury Epidemiology and Prevention at Columbia, one of 11 injury control research centers funded by the Centers for Disease Control and Prevention (CDC).
 The unit brings together a group of faculty with diverse expertise in epidemiology, biostatistics, health policy, engineering, emergency medicine, pediatrics, surgery, rehabilitation, and geriatrics to address unintentional and intentional injuries across the life span.

 Longitudinal Research on Older Adult Drivers